Montessori Kindergarten/Preschool (3-6 years old)

 Math activities help children learn and understand the concepts of math by manipulating concrete materials.
 This work gives children a solid understanding of basic mathematical principles, prepares them for later abstract reasoning, and helps to develop problem-solving capabilities.

-At Selkirk Montessori School, kindergarten/preschool children enjoy music lessons with specialist Christine Taber, and two physical education lessons a week in the gym with their classroom teachers.
+At Selkirk Montessori School, kindergarten/preschool children enjoy physical education lessons in the gym with specialist, Bree and music with Christopher (Mr.C.).